Dana Prieto

 I am a multidisciplinary artist, educator, and researcher, born in Buenos Aires and based in Tkaronto.
 My site-responsive practice manifests in installation, performance, writing and diverse collaborations.
 My work dives into the social, political, and chemical ties that connect us to the land where we stand.

 I am a founding member and facilitator at SHEEEPschool, a collective dedicated to creative and critical spatial practice.
-Part of my work focuses on cultivating radical learning communities that are anchored in building more just environments.
+Part of my work focuses on learning from and cultivating radical learning communities that are building more just environments.

-As a Research Associate for Finding Flowers (EUC York University), my work involves studying contemporary Indigenous art practices and their relations to Indigenous language revitalization and native plants ecologies.
-We are soon launching Sounds Like Land, a podcast series broadcasting seeds for Indigenous languages.
+As a Research Associate for Finding Flowers (EUC York University), I work closely with Anishinaabe artist, curator and professor Lisa Myers, studying contemporary Indigenous art practices and their work revitilizing language and plant ecologies.
+We recently launched Sounds Like Land, a podcast broadcasting seeds for Indigenous languages.

-My site is under construction, please message me if you want to chat or collaborate on something: info@danaprieto.com or IG.
+My site is under construction.
+Message me if you want to chat or collaborate on something: info@danaprieto.com or IG.